Tax

 I’m often asked what determines if a buyer is eligible for a homestead exemption.
 In Hawaii County, the form simply asks if you will be filing a State income tax return the following year.
 Qualified owners should apply immediately upon closing.

 So, when buying or selling, consider all costs.
 Knowing the nuances can make a huge difference in what a seller receives and is therefore willing to accept for their property!
+Contact us if you’re looking to sell your Hawaii property or if you’re searching for Hawaii homes for sale.

 Comments (0) Show CommentsHide Comments (Remember)